What’s in Your Shed? visits Barnes Contracting

 Favourite piece of kit?

 We’ve got several.
-We like the simplicity of the Claydon Hybrid drill, along with its ability to plant a wide range of crops at minimal cost as well as improving soil condition.
+We like the simplicity of the Claydon Hybrid drill, along with its ability to plant a wide range of crops at minimal cost while improving soil condition.

 We bought it second-hand from Hamblys nine years ago and have spent very little on it since.

 We’re also big fans of the ConceptAgri one-pass maize seeder.
-We bought the first one off Lincs dealer RH Crawford and subsequently upgraded to a new six-row unit direct from the manufacturer.
+We purchased the first one off Lincs dealer RH Crawford and subsequently upgraded to a new six-row unit direct from the manufacturer.

 The machine effectively subsoils, rotary cultivates, consolidates, fertilises and precision plants in the one pass.